Ravish932/Ravish932/README.md

 ### EDA of Google Play Store Data
 **Objective:**

--Understand the distribution of app categories
+-Understand the distribution of app categories.
--Check Pricing trends across categories
+-Check Pricing trends across categories.
--How many apps are there on Google Play Store which get 5 ratings -Analyze app installs in each categories
+-How many apps are there on Google Play Store which get 5 ratings.
+-Analyze app installs in each categories.
--Which category has largest number of installations
+-Which category has largest number of installations.

 **Some Key Finding:**

 -Most Popular Category: Games and Tools dominate the world.

 -Free vs Paid Apps: Majority of Apps are free; Paid apps are fewer and not necessarily higer-rated.